 How to Perform the Microscopic Exam

-Once the stool specimen is received and properly processed, the microscopic exam can be performed.
-The exam can be of three types - a direct wet mount, an indirect wet mount, or a permanent stained smear.
+A microscopic exam can be performed once the stool specimen has been received and properly processed.
+The exam can be of three types: a direct wet mount, an indirect wet mount, or a permanent stained smear.
 Here are some notes and tips on each:

 Direct Wet Mount (in saline or Lugols/D'Antoni's iodine)

-• Low power - examine entire 22mm x 22mm coverslip area
+• Low power - examine the entire 22mm × 22mm coverslip area

-• High dry - examine one-third to one-half 22mm x 22mm coverslip area
+• High dry - examine one-third to one-half 22mm × 22mm coverslip area

 • The direct wet mount is not part of routine O&Ps unless requested on a very fresh specimen